 Refusals of applications for visa to the Faroe Islands and Greenland decided by the Immigration Service can be appealed to the Ministry of Immigration and Integration.

 The refusal letter will indicate whether the decision is to be appealed to the Danish Immigration Service, the Immigration Appeals Board or to the Ministry of Immigration and Integration, how to appeal, and whether there is a time limit for appeal.

-If a visa application has been refused by the diplomatic mission for one of the above-mentioned reasons, the applicant or his/her stakeholder can appeal the decision to the Danish Immigration Service.
-The refusal letter issued by the mission will provide appeal instructions.
-A refusal – which is not automatically appealed to the Danish Immigration Service – must be submitted to the Immigration Service within 8 weeks from the date on which the applicant/complainant received the refusal.
+An appeal about a decision to refuse a visa made by a Danish representation must be submitted to the Immigration Service within 8 weeks from the date on which the applicant/complainant received the refusal.
 In special cases the Immigration Service can decide to process an appeal even if the appeal is submitted after the 8 weeks period.

 Please remember to include the case number, the applicant’s full name and nationality and the date of the refusal.

 Complaints about the service provided at a Danish diplomatic mission should be submitted to the Ministry of Foreign Affairs of Denmark.

 Complaints related to another country’s diplomatic mission should be submitted to that country’s ministry of foreign affairs.